http://community.businessballs.com Use the search box for several articles on shorthand and

 ink outlines.
 You can halve the speed by writing every alternate

-are mostly quite short and do not contain unusual vocabulary or
+are mostly quite short, with more common words, and do not contain unusual vocabulary or

 Top of page